 The Academic Exploration Program is one of the most comprehensive programs of its kind in the country.
-Concerned and available faculty, strong supportive services, and seminars in career and life planning make the decision-making process relevant.
+Concerned and available faculty, strong supportive services, and seminars in major selection and academic success make the decision-making process relevant.

 Students enrolled in the Academic Exploration Program must meet with their academic advisor each semester or they will not be eligible to register for classes.
 Students need to declare a major by the time they have completed their sophomore year.

 The Academic Exploration Program was recognized in 2012 by the National Academic Advising Association (NACADA) as an Outstanding Advising Program.

 Required for all first semester freshmen AEP students.
 Focuses on individual development of academic interest concepts, methods and tools of career research, and recognition of personal strengths, values, and characteristics.
 Enables students to identify majors and careers consistent with abilities, interests, and personality.